ibm-cloud-docs/account/dep-restore.md

 {:important: .important}
 {:external: target="_blank" .external}

-# Deprecating and restoring a version of a software offering
+# Deprecating and restoring a software version
 {: #dep-restore}

-In this tutorial, you deprecate a version of the apache-two-instances offering.
+In this tutorial, you deprecate a version of the apache-two-instances product.
 Then, you restore the version to the {{site.data.keyword.cloud}} catalog.
 {: shortdesc}

 ## Before you begin
 {: #prereq-restore}

-To complete this tutorial, you need to be assigned the editor role on the private catalog service.
+To complete this tutorial, you need to be assigned the editor role on the catalog management service.
 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).

   If you don't see what you're expecting in the console based on your permissions, try refreshing your session by going to https://cloud.ibm.com/login.
   {: tip}

-## Deprecate a version of a software offering in the console
+## Deprecate a software version by using console
 {: #deprecate-editor}

 When you deprecate a version, it is not displayed in the catalog for any user that hasn't installed it.
-All users who previously installed the offering can still access it.
+All users who previously installed the software can still access it.

-1. Go [Manage > Catalogs](https://cloud.ibm.com/content-mgmt/catalogs), and click **My first catalog** from the list of private catalogs.
+1. Go **Manage** > **Catalogs** > **Private catalogs**, and select **My first catalog** from the list of private catalogs.
-1. Click the apache-two-instances offering.
+1. Click **apache-two-instances**.
 1. From the **Version** list, select **2.4.39**.
 1. Click the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg), and select **Deprecate**.